SAP-samples/abap-cheat-sheets/22_Released_ABAP_Classes.md

 <p align="right"><a href="#top">⬆️ back to top</a></p>

-## Displaying Output in the ADT Console
+## Running a Class and Displaying Output in the ADT Console

 The table includes the <code>IF_OO_ADT_CLASSRUN</code> interface.